javalib-team/sawja/jvmti/heap_inspector/README.md

 How to read/use the dump
 ========================

-The first part of the dump represent classes.
+The first part of the dump represents classes.
 For each initialized static field, we get its value.
 If it is an object, the value will be an index to the object.
 After the static fields, we get a list of objects for a class and in this list we can see the value of each instantiated field.
 The second part is about the arrays: for each array type, it dumps for each instance, every element of the array.

-Sawja can use the dumps to initialize an analysis state with information from the dump.
+Sawja can use dumps to initialize an analysis state with information from the dump.
 It includes a dump parser in sawja/src/heap_parser.

 Here is the full grammar of the dump: